Duke-CSED/data8-template/about.md

 permalink: /about/
 ---

 Given data arising from some real-world phenomenon, how does one turn that data into knowledge and that knowledge into action?

-Students will learn critical concepts and skills in computer programming and statistical inference in the process of conducting analysis of real-world datasets.
-Students will write computer programs for projects using the Python programming language.
-No prior programming experience or statistics coursework is required.

-Given data arising from some real-world phenomenon, how does one turn that data into knowledge and that knowledge into action?
 Students will